openreachtech/eslint-inspector/README.md

 ## Intent Error Code Files

-* Create a code that contains lint to verify that the ESLint rules are working. `ESLintInspector` uses the file name as the target rule ID to confirm.
+* Create a code that contains lint to verify that the ESLint rules are working. `ESLintInspector` uses the file name as the target rule id to confirm.

 * The rule id `indent` will be confirmed  by `tests/linted/indent.js`